RasppleII/rasppleii.github.io/a2cloud/index.md

   introduced at KansasFest 2013

 ##### This entry was posted on December 28, 2013 by [ivanx][].
-[88]: http://appleii.ivanx.com/a2cloud/setup/setup.txt "A2CLOUD setup script"
+[setup.txt]: http://appleii.ivanx.com/a2cloud/setup/setup.txt "A2CLOUD setup script"

 * * *